 – Writing the document

 Tagging related documents enables easier search for users, and helps them find what they’re looking for.
+Targeting users ensures the audience you are writing for is sure to see the content they need.

 Creating the content through the WYSIWYG (What You See Is What You Get) editor means you see exactly what you get in the output.